lokucrazy/DungeonsAndDisastersServer/README.md

 _If there is a 404 for a generic route of a model, that means that route does not exist or is overridden by a custom route_

+_When Updating X, make sure to send the entire DTO (this shouldn't be a problem, but better safe than sorry)_

 | Route | Description | Body | Response |
 | ------ | ------ | ------ | ------ |
 | GET /X/{Xid} | Get X | | X |